Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 Is Rabindra Jayanti a national holiday?

-No, Rabindra Jayanti is not a national holiday, but we Bengalis celebrate this day as a national holiday.
+No, Rabindra Jayanti is not a national holiday, but we Bengalis celebrate it as one.

 What is the date of Rabindra Jayanti?

-25th Baisakh in Bengali calendar is the Rabindra Jayanti.
+25th Baisakh in the Bengali calendar is the Rabindra Jayanti.

 Why do we celebrate Rabindra Jayanti?

-We celebrate this day for Rabindranath Tagore’s birthday and his excellent work in literature.
+We celebrate this day in honour of Rabindranath Tagore’s birthday and his outstanding literary work.